astral-sh/ruff/docs/configuration.md

       --config <CONFIG_OPTION>
-          Either a path to a TOML configuration file (`pyproject.toml` or `ruff.toml`), or a TOML `<KEY> = <VALUE>` pair (such as you might find in a `ruff.toml` config file) overriding a specific config setting.
+          Either a path to a TOML configuration file (`pyproject.toml` or `ruff.toml`), or a TOML `<KEY> = <VALUE>` pair (such as you might find in a `ruff.toml` config file) overriding a specific configuration option.
 Overrides of individual settings using this option always take precedence over all configuration files, including configuration files that were also specified using `--config` --extension <EXTENSION>
           List of mappings from file extension to language (one of ["python", "ipynb", "pyi"]).
 For example, to treat `.ipy` files as IPython